Nikhil-Hemant-Jadhav/Dashboard/README.md

 ## Contact:

-For any inquiries or feedback, please reach out to [Your Email Address].
+For any inquiries or feedback, please reach out to [nj820201@gmail.com].

 Thank you for exploring our Speech Transcription Web App!